 Backpacks are a huge part of the RTW traveler’s life and are one of the most crucial pieces of gear.
 Chances are the traveler will want to pick out his or her own pack, so they can try it on and make sure it fits and feels good.
-If you’re planning a trip and in need of a pack, consider the following.
-The first two are both small enough to fit in a carry-on if you’re a light enough packer, but they are big enough to fit everything you need.
-The third one, the Gregory backpack, is too big to carry-on, but not too massive that you’re going to fall over backwards when putting it on.
-It’s great for multi-day treks as well.
+If you (or someone you want to buy a gift for) are planning a trip and in need of a pack, consider the following options.
+The first two are both small enough to fit in a carry-on compartment if you’re a light enough packer, but big enough to fit everything you need.
+The third one, the Gregory backpack, is too big to carry-on, but not so massive that you’re going to fall over backwards when putting it on.
+It’s great for multi-day treks.
 I’ve had the Gregory pack since 2002, and it is the one that accompanied me on my RTW trip in 2008-2009.
 It’s still going strong, and I’d be surprised if it didn’t last another 10 years.

 Travel hammocks are incredibly lightweight, durable, and easy to rig up.
-A travel hammock is just as good as carrying a tent, but better since they are lighter and take up less room in your pack.
-You always have a place to call it a night if need be and you can always put one up for an afternoon siesta.
-They’re also good friend-makers; put one up and I guarantee people will be drawn to you.
+With a travel hammock in your pack, you always have a place to call it a night or take an afternoon siesta.
+They’ll also help you make friend; put one up and I guarantee people will be drawn to you.

-An alternative or supplement for compression sacks that keeps everything nice, neat, and organized is to put everything in packing cubes.
-Eagle Creek is the leader in packing cubes, as they have everything from packing envelopes, which are great for keeping those clothes neatly folded without wrinkles, to regular size and half size packing cubes.
-You will never have to tear through your messy pack again with these bad boys.
+An alternative or supplement to compression sacks that keeps everything nice, neat, and organized are packing cubes.
+There’s a lot of variety when it comes to packing cubes, from packing envelopes, which are great for keeping those clothes neatly folded without wrinkles, to regular size and half size packing cubes.
+You’ll never have to tear through your messy pack again with these bad boys.

 There are thousands upon thousands of hand bags that are good for taking out with you as you traverse a new city.
-Some just like small backpacks.
-Some like a purse of some kind.
-If possible, my wife and I like to bring only one bag with us when we head out for the day, and this Pacsafe unisex hand bag makes for the perfect day bag and a great way to travel around with your most valuable items.
+Some are styled like small backpacks.
+Some look more like a purse.
+When possible, my wife and I like to bring only one bag with us when we head out for the day, and this Pacsafe unisex hand bag makes for the perfect day bag and a great way to travel around with your most valuable items.
 We took it on our RTW world trip, and it now accompanies us on any trip we take.

 If Rolf Potts can make it around the world without carrying a single piece of luggage, you may want to reevaluate how much gear you’re taking on your trip.
-Potts did it by carrying all his necessities in ScottEVest apparel, super lightweight and wrinkle-free travel clothing with multiple pockets to hold all your travel accessories and gear.
-With 14 pockets in the ScottEVest’s Ultimate Cargo Pants and 18 pockets in the ScottEVest’s Tropical Jacket/Vest, you won’t need one of those annoying money belts and you might even be able to get away with a smaller pack.
+Potts did it by carrying all his necessities in SCOTTeVEST apparel, super lightweight and wrinkle-free travel clothing with multiple pockets to hold all your travel accessories and gear.
+With 25 pockets in the SCOTTeVEST Men’s Sterling Jacket and 10 secure pockets in the Flex Cargo Pants, you won’t need one of those annoying money belts and you might even be able to get away with a smaller pack.
 While all this stuff is quite practical, it’s not going to win you any fashion awards, if that’s what you’re into.

 Towels are necessary when you are traveling.
 Though you may not shower quite as often as when you’re at home, you will shower at some point (hopefully).
 If you’re going to be hosteling it, you’re going to need a towel as many hostels do not provide them.
 Carrying a big, heavy towel that you would use at home just doesn’t make sense, with the weight and time it takes to dry, so that’s why they make light-weight, travel size towels.
-Eagle Creek makes a travel towel in many different sizes, made of super absorbent, quick drying fabric, making it a great addition for the RTW traveler’s backpack.
+Travel towels come in many different sizes, and are made of super absorbent, quick drying fabric, making it a great addition for the RTW traveler’s backpack.

 Want to capture all those spectacular sunrises you will be seeing all over the world?
 No matter how hard you try to keep still during those low lighting shots, the results will most often be shaky.
 The Joby Gorillapod Flexible Tripod weighs only 1.6 ounces and literally monkeys its way around any object or surface to get you the perfect shot.
 Unlike regular tripods, the Gorillapod doesn’t need a flat surface, but bends and rotates to create a level surface.
 It then folds up nicely to stow in your purse or cargo vest.

 Even if you’re not the hiking type of traveler, it’s always good to have a flashlight of some sort during your travels.
 If you stay in hostels, it’s nice to have a light for those middle of the night bathroom breaks.
 If you do a lot of overland travel, you never know when you’re going to need to find your iPod or book that fell under your seat once that sun goes down.
-Though you may not look super stylish, this Petzl headlamp makes for a fantastic flashlights as it keeps you hands free to look for whatever it is you lost or wherever it is that you’re going.
+Though you may not look super stylish, this Petzl headlamp is a major improvement on your basic flashlight as it keeps both of your hands free to put up your tent or search for the keys you just dropped.